-

 - Employment Law Guide

-Nebraska's wage and hour law exempts from its minimum wage requirements certain employees, including executives, administrators, professionals, superintendents and supervisors.
+Nebraska's wage and hour law exempts from its minimum wage requirements certain employees, including executives, administrators and professionals.
 This guide provides an in-depth review of Nebraska employment law requirements with respect to employee classification.

 -